lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 <h2 align="center"><img src="../assets/readme-images/html-validation-404-page.png" alt="screenshot of 404 Error Page html validation"></h2>

 ## W3C CSS Validator
-The The one with all the questions - 'Friends' interactive trivia website returned no errors or warnings when tested using the W3C CSS Validator tool.
+The one with all the questions - 'Friends' interactive trivia website returned no errors or warnings when tested using the W3C CSS Validator tool.
 ### CSS Stylesheet
 <h2 align="center"><img src="../assets/readme-images/css-validation.png" alt="screenshot of CSS validation"></h2>

 ## JSHint JavaScript Validator
-The The one with all the questions - 'Friends' interactive trivia website returned no errors or warnings when tested using the JSHint JavaScript Validator tool.
+The one with all the questions - 'Friends' interactive trivia website returned no errors or warnings when tested using the JSHint JavaScript Validator tool.
 ### JS Script File
 <h2 align="center"><img src="../assets/readme-images/js-hint.png" alt="screenshot JS validation"></h2>